Dementia Australia Advisory Committee

-The committee was established in 2013 in response to people with dementia around the country who wanted to be involved in advocating for the needs of people with dementia and their families.
+The group, previously known as the Alzheimer’s Australia Dementia Advisory Committee, was founded in 2013.
+It was established in response to people with dementia around Australia who wanted to be involved in advocating for the needs of people with dementia and their families.

 Phil is a busy and enthusiastic Advocate for Dementia Australia and one of the first to be partnered with an Assistance Dog.
 Phil is Chair of the Dementia Australia Advisory Committee and participates in research projects.
 He has spoken at numerous forums and events and has actively represented people with dementia in media interviews, focus groups, program development and research projects.
 Phil has travelled extensively presenting at Low Vision Conferences in Japan, New Zealand, United States and Thailand.
 His major subject was Electronic Magnification for those living with Macular Degeneration.

-Eileen lives in Queensland and is a retired health professional with more than 20 years’ experience as a Personal/Rehabilitation Counsellor.
+Eileen lives in Queensland and is a retired health professional with over 20 years’ experience as a Personal/Rehabilitation Counsellor.
 Eileen has been actively involved internationally and presented at numerous national and overseas conferences.
-Eileen is the Secretary of Dementia Alliance International and hosts their Australia online weekly support group.
+Eileen is a Board Member of Dementia Alliance International and hosts their Australia online weekly support group.
 Eileen is the Vice-Chair of the Dementia Australia Advisory Committee.

 Dennis was born in country NSW in the mid-1950s, and is old enough to have witnessed the Luna Landing in 1969 but young enough to have avoided conscription.
 He has had a variety of careers, working in education, Petroleum Exploration and IT for more than 20 years.
 At 59 he was diagnosed with frontotemperal dementia.
 In 2014 he became involved in the Dementia Friendly Kiama Pilot and was elected chair of the Advisory Group.
 He is an active advocate for all with dementia.